Probate Q&A Series

 Detailed Answer

 When you inherit property in North Carolina with co-owners, accurate deed descriptions and clear title matter.
 Buyers and lenders require a clean chain of title.
-If a deed contains a boundary error, a missing metes-and-bounds call, or a typo in a lot number, you must correct it before the sale.
+If a deed contains a boundary error, a missing metes-and-bounds call, or a typo in a lot number, you may need to correct it before the sale.
 Here’s how:

 1. Review the Chain of Title